 Planning and Environment Coronavirus Update

-The Coronavirus (Scotland) Act has now come into force and has further implications for our planning and environment service.
-The further restriction introduced in January 2021 has implications on our current ability to deliver services.
+The Coronavirus (Scotland) Act 2020 has now come into force and has implications for our planning and environment service.

-Since the restrictions on movement have come into force the Planning Service has determined 2074 planning applications and Building Standards has granted 1618 building warrants and 1723 completion certificate acceptance certificates.
+Since the restrictions on movement have come into force the Planning Service has determined 3865 planning applications and Building Standards has granted 2874 building warrants and accepted 3137 completion certificates.

 On this page you can find out about current arrangements for the following: